Meet TechCrunch’s Mike Butcher at Web Summit on Tuesday

 The Jolt is a $500 electric bike for the masses

-Two Minute Techcrunch!
+Two Minute TechCrunch!

 Since it’s impossible, as a journalist, to crawl around all the stands at Web Summit, I thought it would be easier to sit in one place and meet people there!